ibm-early-programs/node-red-contrib-file-buffer/README.md

 [Node-RED](http://nodered.org) Node to be used in conjunction with the http multipart in node.
-As the multipart node does not provide a buffer, this node can be used to load a file using a path into a buffer.
+As the multipart node does not provide a buffer, this node can be used to load a file using a path into a buffer or as a stream.

 ## Install